Dublin Bus Tours 2018-19

 Below you'll find a list of bus tour and shuttle services available to book through CityXplora in 2018/19.
 We work directly with local operators and all bookings are confirmed immediately via email.

-To unlock the full range of things to see and do in Dublin it's a good idea to book the City Sightseeing Dublin open-top bus tour.
-This hop-on hop-off tour has two routes which encompass the bulk of Dublin's top landmarks and attractions.
+To unlock the full range of things to see and do in Dublin it's a good idea to book the Big Bus Dublin open-top bus tour.
+This hop-on hop-off service has two routes which encompass the bulk of Dublin's top landmarks and attractions.
 On the main east-west route you can visit iconic spots such as Trinity College, the Guinness Storehouse and Kilmainham Gaol.

-The blue 'DNA' route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
-In addition to travel by day City Sightseeing Dublin also have a night tour, a return airport shuttle combo, and day tours of Malahide Castle and County Wicklow (see below).
+The blue route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
+In addition to travel by day Big Bus Dublin also operate a night tour (see below).

-- Good To Know: Tickets for the City Sightseeing Dublin tour include around €100 worth of citywide discounts.
+- Good To Know: Tickets for the Big Bus Dublin tour include around €100 worth of citywide discounts.

 2) 'See Dublin By Night' Bus Tour: